WPN-XM/qt-mini-deploy/README.md

 ### Qt Minimal Deployment Kits for Windows

 These are dynamic builds, build without ICU (Unicode) dependencies.
-If your application doesn't depend on Unicode features you might simply drop these dependencies, because they are quite huge for simply applications.
+If your application doesn't depend on Unicode features, you might simply drop these dependencies.

 - v5.1.1, build without ICU (Unicode) dependencies.
   - You don't have to ship the following files anymore: